hermangroup/docs/introduction/information.rst

   technology companies are generally startups trying to make financial processes more efficient or eliminate middle- men.
-Recently many fintech companies have begun utilizing blockchain technology, which is the same technology that underpins Dash and Bitcoin.
+Recently many fintech companies have begun utilizing blockchain technology, which is the same technology that underpins Historia and Bitcoin.

 Fork
   When the blockchain diverges or splits, with some clients recognizing